sjdv1982/seamless/seamless-towards-02.md

   - Workers and cells with different dependency dicts (compared to the cache) are dirty
   - Authoritative cells with the same md5sum are clean
   - Workers and cells where all dependencies are clean, are clean
-  - Workers and cells that are part of any kind of cycle are dirty
+  - Workers and cells that are part of any kind of cycle are dirty (UPDATE: there can't be cycles now)
   - Cache cells and evaluation cells may be dirty, yet the workers that depend on them are clean (except workers not in equilibrium, see below, and whatever depends on them)
   - Otherwise, workers and cells with any dirty dependency, are dirty
 - A special rule applies to workers that are not in equilibrium.